Reviews and Commentaries for Ghost in the Machine

 And tamped down?
 Tell me about it.
 Compressed and lifeless are two qualities the audiophile record can be guaranteed to deliver.
 How these companies get away with producing one shitty remaster after another is beyond me.
 They’ve been making this junk for more than forty years and they’re still making it.

-Your shootout provided you with a good lesson to learn right from the start to set you on the right path.
+Your shootout provided you with a good lesson to learn right from the start.
+It has set you on a better path.

 Those are what we sell.
 We save you all that work and expense and give you a better record than you could probably find on your own, but if you want to do your own shootouts, we have lots of advice on this very blog to help you do that. (more…)